Piscotty slam ties it in ninth, A’s beat Giants 8-7 in 10th

 TRAINER’S ROOM

 Athletics: Montas woke up with the stiffness in his back and lower neck.
-“I hope he pitches in the series,” Melvin said. … RHP Jordan Weems was reinstated from the 10-day injured list after missing time with a strained lat muscle on his pitching side and was optioned to the club’s alternate site in San Jose.
+“I hope he pitches in the series,” Melvin said.
+Montas will throw Saturday and if all goes well he could pitch Sunday. … RHP Jordan Weems was reinstated from the 10-day injured list after missing time with a strained lat muscle on his pitching side and was optioned to the club’s alternate site in San Jose.

 Giants: LHP Drew Smyly (sprained left index finger) has begun throwing on flat ground and is scheduled to be re-examined this weekend.
 RHP Jeff Samardzija also is set to be re-evaluated as he is sidelined with inflammation in his throwing shoulder.
 He is yet to resume throwing. … RHP Sam Coonrod (right lat strain) threw a 30-pitch bullpen and will be examined by team doctors during the weekend. … OF Austin Slater missed his second straight game with a strained right elbow and is day to day.
 He could be used as designated hitter in the coming days.